-Q: Where does the dredged sediment go and how does the different dredge processes work?
+Q: Where does the dredged sediment go and how does the dredge processes work?

-A: A floating hydraulic dredge has special equipment on board that can remove sediment through grinding the lake sediment and removing it with vacuum pressure through a large floating pipe that spans to land where the dredge sediment holding area is located.
-Mechanical dredging occurs by draining a portion of the lake and using scrapers, excavators, bulldozers, and dump trucks to remove and haul away phosphorous laden sediment to a sediment site.
+A: Mechanical dredging occurs by draining a portion of the lake and using scrapers, excavators, bulldozers, and dump trucks to remove and haul away phosphorous-laden sediment to a sediment site.
 Mechanical dredging can be more exact in the phosphorous removal and can create new opportunities for sculpting the lake bottom for increased fish and wildlife habit and breeding areas.
-There are several dredge sediment areas being considered around the lake for either or both dredge type processes.
+There are several dredge sediment areas being considered around the lake.
 One of the areas is the 40-acre Firesteel Park on the SW corner of the lake.
-The closer the dredge sediment area is to the dredge work, the less cost incurred .
-This is all part of the design work that Barr Engineering is looking at currently so this could change.
+The closer the dredge sediment area is to the dredge work, the less cost incurred.
+This is all part of the design work that Barr Engineering is currently working on.

-Q: Why is the 40-acres of Firesteel Park a good possible sediment area?
+Q: Why are the 40 acres of Firesteel Park a good possible sediment area?

 A: This area is close to the lake.
-It would be dug out first as a borrow pit for dirt that could be used for a potential marina around the West end boat ramp area.
+It would be dug out first as a borrow pit for dirt that could be used for a jetty/marina around the West end boat ramp area.
 This reduces the cost of a possible Marina.
-Then that dug out area can be filled up twice as much with dredge sediment.
-Once the water slowly drains out of the sediment, then the sediment can be sealed with a clay layer and covered with black dirt and seeded.
+The city recently received a one-million-dollar matching grant from the federal government to help cover the cost of this work.
+Then that dug-out area can be filled up twice as much with dredge sediment.
+Once the water slowly drains out of the sediment, then the sediment can be sealed with a clay layer and covered with black dirt, and seeded.
 The area will return to park use that possibly includes a sledding hill, hiking, biking, and cross-country trails, new trees, and so much more.
 The national park service along with Confluence Landscape Architects have created designs of what this park could possibly function and look like.